Skip to main content

 5172 Grainger Hall

-Chia-Jung Tsay is an Associate Professor in the Management and Human Resources Department.
+Chia-Jung Tsay is an Associate Professor in the Management and Human Resources Department and a Faculty Affiliate at the Institute for Diversity Science.
 Her research examines the psychological processes that influence decision making about performance.
 She investigates the role of perception, expertise, and nonconscious biases in professional selection and advancement.

 Tsay’s work has been published in academic journals such as the Proceedings of the National Academy of Sciences, Management Science, Organizational Behavior and Human Decision Processes, Personality and Social Psychology Bulletin, Academy of Management Discoveries, and Journal of Experimental Social Psychology.
 Tsay has been recognized as an Association for Psychological Science (APS) Rising Star.
 Tsay’s research has been featured in media outlets across over 50 countries, including the Atlantic, BBC (print, radio features and interviews, live television broadcasts and interviews), Boston Globe, Business Insider, Chicago Tribune, Discover Magazine, Economist, Forbes, Financial Times, Harvard Business Review, Los Angeles Times, Nature, NPR (print, live radio broadcasts and interviews), Philadelphia Inquirer, Scientific American, TIME, Wall Street Journal, Washington Post, and Wired.